apereo/cas/docs/cas-server-documentation/installation/FIDO-U2F-Authentication.md

 ### REST

-Device registrations may be managed via a REST API.
+Device registrations may be managed via REST APIs.
 Endpoints must be designed to accept/process `application/json`.
 The syntax for he collection of devices passed back and forth is designed in JSON and is identical to the JSON structure defined above.

 The following parameters are passed: